tgleigh202/botframework-ivr/AcquirePhoneNumber.md

       #  - resourceusername with user name chosen during Create a resource account > Add a new Resource Account
       #       domainname with the domain name for the Office 365 account.
       #       e.g. "telephonyuser123@contoso.onmicrosoft.com"
-      #  - $phoneNumber is one of the phone number acquired above
+      #  - <PHONENUMBER> is one of the phone number acquired above
+      #
+      #  Keep "ApplicationId daca305a..." intact - do not change that line

       $appInstance = Set-CsOnlineApplicationInstance `
           -Identity resourceusername@domainname.onmicrosoft.com `